raselmeya94/Temperature_Converter/README.md

 # Temperature_Converter
 This is a Temperature Convert Project.
-In This Project you can see convert any temperature ( Celsius , Fahrenheit ,  Kelvin )  to other.
+In This Project you can see convert any temperature ( Celsius , Fahrenheit ,  Kelvin )  to each other.